gn0/lui/README.md

 model = "qwen3:32b"
 ```

-As Bill also advises, take the result with a large grain of salt.
+As Bill also advises, take the result with more than a grain of salt.
 Most of the response may be useless, some of it may be useful.

 ```sh